PQSB/blog-robotica-servicio-25-26/p5/README_P5.md

 For the map to update correctly, it is also necessary to add an increase in freedom to all intermediate pixels between the robot's position and the positions measured by the laser.
 This is done using the **Bresenham** algorithm.

 ### EXPLORATION AND ROUTE CONSTRUCTION:
 - The exploration is carried out by **frontier exploration**, which allows the robot to always advance to an area that will provide new information to the map, as well as determine when the map is complete.
 To do so,  a **grid_map** is created from pixel_map and its cells are marked as **FREE**, **OCCUPIED**, or **UNKNOWN** depending on the value of the pixels that compose them.
+As well as this, a centres array, which stores the centre in pixel coordinates of every cell of the grid_map is created to be used for navigation.

-- To choose the frontier point to follow, the criterion of the robot's closet frontier (using Manhattan distance) has been used.
+- To choose the frontier point to follow, the criterion of the robot's closet frontier (using **Manhattan distance**) has been used.

 - The route is created using **BFS**, which returns a path in grid_map coordinates.

 ### NAVIGATION:
-Navigation is carried out using grid coordinates, which provides greater safety during movement, since as soon as a pixel belonging to a grid cell has a value considered to be an obstacle, the entire cell is marked as an obstacle.
+- Navigation is carried out using **grid_map** coordinates, which provides greater safety during movement, since as soon as a pixel belonging to a grid cell has a value considered to be an obstacle, the entire cell is marked as an obstacle.

+- Position error is calculated using **Manhattan distance**.

-**V** and **W** velocities are calculated using simple controllers.
+- **V** and **W** velocities are calculated using simple controllers.

 ### KEY STATES:
   - **INIT_MAP:** Mapping begins by updating the map for the first time and the moving on to **PLAN** state. **INIT_MAP** state is only executed once.